|<||Ian Robinson - Bespoke Gems|

 People often go 'urghh' when thinking of quartz gemstones.
 However natural quartz, SiO2 comes in many different colours and goes by even more names including; Amethyst, Blue Moon Quartz, Citrine (lovely yellow colour), Ametrine, Rose Quartz, Smokey Quartz, Aventurine, Chrysoprase, Prasiolite, Rose de France, Rutilated etc.

 I do like cutting quartzes, one of my goals is to successly cut & polish a rutilated quartz with a single spike of rutile reflecting around inside.
-The rutile strands, TiO2 make it very tricky to polish.
+The rutile strands, TiO2 make it very difficult to polish.

 Topaz, Al2SiO4(F, OH)2 is the hardest silicate with a moh hardnesss of 8, similar to spinel.
 It comes in a range of colours with blue being particularly attractive i.m.o.
 Natural Blue Topaz is very rare.
 Unless you dig it out yourself one must assume that all blue topaz has been made by irradiating natural white topaz.
 A very nice stone.